saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 Graphs naturally handle key molecular properties:
 - **Variable size**: Graphs can have any number of nodes; no padding or truncation needed
-- **Permutation invariance**: Relabeling nodes doesn't change the graph structure (graph isomorphism)
+- **Permutation invariance**: Relabeling nodes doesn't change the graph structure (graph isomorphism -- a permutation-invariant function will produce the same output for two graphs that are identical but have their nodes listed in a different order)
 - **Explicit connectivity**: Bond patterns are directly represented as edge structure

 This makes graph representations ideal for **Graph Neural Networks** (GNNs) neural architectures that operate directly on graph-structured data.
 We'll dive deep into GNNs in Blog 4; here we'll focus on how to encode molecular graphs.

 #### Node Features: Encoding Atoms

 For each atom (node), we store a feature vector capturing its chemical properties.
+Before listing these features, let's clarify two important concepts:

+**Orbitals**: An orbital is a region of space around an atom's nucleus where there is the highest probability of finding an electron.
+Unlike the old idea of electrons orbiting the nucleus like planets, an orbital describes a three-dimensional shape—like a sphere (s orbital) or a dumbbell (p orbital)—that represents the electron's "home."
+Each orbital can hold a maximum of two electrons.

+**Hybridization**: Hybridization is simply the idea of mixing an atom's existing electron "homes," or atomic orbitals (like s and p), to create new, better ones called hybrid orbitals.
+Atoms do this just before they form bonds.
+The reason they mix is that the original orbitals often don't point in the right direction or aren't all the same energy, which wouldn't result in the equal, perfectly-spaced bonds we observe in many molecules, like methane.
+By mixing, the atom gets a set of new, identical orbitals that are perfectly shaped and oriented to minimize electron repulsion, allowing for the strong, predictable structures and bond angles seen in nature.
+This mixing explains the observed molecular geometry and the formation of equivalent, strong chemical bonds that wouldn't be possible with the unmixed orbitals.
+For example, sp³ hybridization creates four equivalent orbitals arranged in a tetrahedral geometry, while sp² creates three orbitals in a planar arrangement.

-Common features include:
+Common node features include:

 1. **Atomic number** (element type): Carbon = 6, Nitrogen = 7, Oxygen = 8, etc. Often one-hot encoded: [0,0,0,0,0,1,0,0,...] for carbon
 2. **Formal charge**: -2, -1, 0, +1, +2 (most atoms are neutral; some carry charges)
-3. **Hybridization**: sp, sp�, sp� (determines geometry sp� is tetrahedral, sp� is planar)
+3. **Hybridization**: sp, sp², sp³ (determines geometry—sp³ is tetrahedral, sp² is planar)
 4. **Aromaticity**: Boolean flag indicating if atom is part of an aromatic ring
 5. **Number of hydrogen atoms**: Hydrogens are often implicit in molecular graphs
 6. **Ring membership**: Is the atom part of any ring?
 If so, what size?